 Prepping for your wedding 'do should be a piece of cake, but with so much else on your plate, it's easy to get overwhelmed.
 You can put those worries aside, though, because you've got us on your side!
 If you plan to cut your strands before the big day, you might be wondering where to start.
 And if you're thinking about coloring your hair before the big day, there's even more to consider.
 That's why we spoke with two industry experts to get the lowdown on what to do.
-We'll steer you in the right direction for all your wedding-hair needs.
+We'll steer you in the right direction for all of your wedding-hair needs.

 Here, Frank Rizzieri, an award-winning stylist with expert intel on haircuts and co-owner of New York City's Aveda-affiliated Fourteenjay salon, and George Papanikolas, a Matrix Celebrity Stylist with a hand in Hollywood's greatest coloring (he's considered the king of bayalage and highlights and has worked on Sofia Vergara!), walk you through the dos and don'ts of pre-wedding cuts and dyes.